-A condensing boiler is capable of higher efficiencies than other types of boiler, meaning it will burn less fuel to heat the property.
-It is recommended to install a separate condensing boiler, independent of the range cooker, but there may be exceptional circumstances making this impractical.
-Condensing boilers need a drain for the condensate which limits their location.
+A condensing boiler is capable of much higher efficiencies than other types of boiler, meaning it will burn less fuel to heat this property.
+This improvement is most appropriate when the existing central heating boiler needs repair or replacement, however there may be exceptional circumstances making this impractical.
+Condensing boilers need a drain for the condensate which limits their location; remember this when considering remodelling the room containing the existing boiler even if the latter is to be retained for the time being (for example a kitchen makeover).
 Building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority building standards department and seek advice from a qualified heating engineer.

-8 Solar water heating
+6 Solar water heating